-There's one more reason to celebrate each new year: more and more works enter the public domain, thus freeing new creative ideas that were previously protected by copyright.
+There is one more reason to celebrate every arrival of the new year: more and more works are entering the public domain, thus freeing new creative ideas that were previously protected by copyright.
 Each country has its own rules in this sense, but if we think of the USA, probably the largest producer of content in the contemporary world, in a few days all the works published in 1927 will be "free".
 They will belong to the public, to us.
 To everyone.

-For months the world of science fiction has been in fibrillation due to the arrival in the world of the public domain of Metropolis, Fritz Lang's masterpiece that inspired and anticipated generations of writers, some scientists and the idea of transferring consciousness into a machine.
+For months the world of science fiction has been in excitement due to the arrival in the world of the public domain of Metropolis, Fritz Lang's masterpiece that inspired and anticipated generations of writers, some scientists and the idea of transferring consciousness into a machine.
 Gaudeamus igitur.
-There's more though: and it's really a lot of flab.
+There's more though: and it's really a lot of fat.
 Among these, for example, there is the latest series of Sherlock Holmes stories by Conan Doyle.
-Now anyone can use the famous investigator and his assistant, John Watson, to rework and reinterpret their stories (perhaps solving modern cases): the "liberated" works are "The Adventure of the Veiled Tenant" and "The Adventure of Shoscombe Old Place".
-Meanwhile beccatevi free audiobook of the first.
+Now anyone will be able to use the famous investigator and his assistant, John Watson, to rework and reinterpret his stories (perhaps solving modern cases): the "liberated" works are "The Adventure of the Veiled Tenant" and "The Adventure of Shoscombe Old Place”.
+In the meantime, get the audiobook of the premiere for free.

 Lots of new creativity

 Come on, we'll have something for all tastes. you want Hermann Hesse?
-There is "the steppe wolf", the story of a man with a rather gloomy and shady character, who suddenly disappears leaving a compelling manuscript as a keepsake.
+There is “the steppe wolf”, the story of a man with a rather gloomy and shady character, who suddenly disappears leaving a compelling manuscript as a keepsake.
 How about Virginia Woolf?
-"Trip to the Lighthouse", which narrates the life of an entire family, and universal themes such as those of the parent-child relationship.
-We have yellow with "Poirot and the Four", by Agatha Christie (maybe one of her worst, but it's still her).
-And that "The Gangs of New York" by Herbert Asbury, a great success at the cinema just a few years ago.
-Many others complete the public domain group, among which I point out three gems:
+“Trip to the lighthouse”, which narrates the life of an entire family, and universal themes such as those of the parent-child relationship.
+We have the mystery with “Poirot and the Four”, by Agatha Christie (maybe one of her worst, but it's still her).
+And that “The Gangs of New York” by Herbert Asbury, a huge success at the cinema just a few years ago.
+Many others complete the public domain group, among which I would like to point out three gems:

 - Men without women, by Ernest Hemingway;